ashermancinelli/ashermancinelli.github.io/index.md

 soon after discovering my aptitude for software my manager moved me into new projects with the software development and data science teams.
 There I designed and implemented new clustering algorithms and worked on my first software development team.

+Since May of '18 I have been working at [PNNL](https://www.pnnl.gov/).

 # `ls /usr/bin`